 To better support subtypes and domains on joined tables, the database table is referenced for each field.
 The database table for a field could not be found.
-Try closing and re-opening the application, or recreate the join.
+Try closing and opening the application, or re-create the join.

 The database table was not found.

-The database table cannot be found in the current project.
-Try closing and re-opening the application without saving the project.
+The database table could not be found in the current project.
+Try closing and opening the application without saving the project.
 You may need to reference the content back into the project.

 Failed to create the table cursor.